hsteffens/star-search/README.md

 1.  **Set Environment Variables:**

-    Create a `.env.local` file in the root of the project and add the following environment variables:
+    Create a `/star-search/.env.local` file in the root of the project and add the following environment variables:

     ```
     SWAPI_URL=[https://swapi.dev/api/](https://swapi.dev/api/)